 - There's more bounce with every ounce -

-This painting was roused shall we say, by playfully combining, quite simply, two puddings that, well, wobble and bounce.
+This painting was roused shall we say, by playfully combinning, quite simply, two puddings that, well, wobble and bounce.

 Jell-O was once only for the well-to-do in the Victorian era, and became the mainstream product we fondly remember from our childhood with the help of new technologies such as refrigeration.
 Its popularity hitting an all time high during the baby boomer years.
 The dazling colour of Jelly in its exciting, mysterious form, still a wonder as an adult, set the scene, inspiring the drama of a vintage travelling carnival with rides, games of chance, freak shows and burlesque taking audiences on a journey into fantasy and spectacle - just like Jelly.
 Who better to combine Jell-O with than the American house hold name, the biggest in Burlesque, Dita Von Tesse, a beauty styled on 1930s cabarets and clubs.

-Be prepared for this printed artwork to take you on a journey of fantasy and spectacle.
+Be prepared for this painting to take you on a journey of fantasy and spectacle.

-The original artwork of this print is currently being exhibited in Wynwood.
+This painting is currently in Wynwood.
 Miami.
 Florida.
-Represented by: Galleria GUM
+Represented by: Galleria GUM .

 Strange Fact: Jell-O is especially popular among "Mormons"designated as Utah's official state snack food in 2001.
 The Mormon Corridor region is nicknamed the "Jell-O Belt".
 Personally, nothing can replace a good drink now and then.